-During the application cycle, the DNAP-C Program Screening Committee will conduct ongoing reviews of all completed applications and the applicant may then be invited by MTSA to interview with the DNAP-C Program Admissions Committee.
+During the application cycle, the Screening Committee will conduct ongoing reviews of all completed applications.
+After this review process, applicants may be invited by MTSA to interview with the Admissions Committee.
 The Admissions Coordinator will contact potential students regarding the scheduled date and time for a personal interview.

-Prior to a determination regarding acceptance, there will be a recorded interview the MTSA DNAP-C Program Admissions Committee will review.
-Members of this committee interview on topics such as motivation for pursuing the DNAP degree, current practice setting, and areas of scholarly interest.
+Prior to a determination regarding acceptance, there will be a recorded interview the MTSA Admissions Committee will review.
+Members of this committee interview on topics related to the academic offering for which the applicant applied.
+These topics include but are not limited to the following:

+DNAP Completion Program: Motivation for pursuing the DNAP degree, current practice setting, and areas of scholarly interest.